-To improve access to the CBD from the east along the river, Council is proposing:
+To improve access to the CBD from the east along the river, Council will deliver:

 - a combination of shared path and exclusive pedestrian and cyclist paths through Queens Wharf Reserve between Alfred Street and George Street, Parramatta